 Audit-Related Fees.
 Consists of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements that are not reported under "Audit Fees."
 These services include, among others, acquisition-related due diligence.

 Tax Fees.
 Consists of fees for tax services including compliance, planning and advice.

 All Other Fees.
-Consists of a disclosure checklist license.
+For 2023, consists of electronic hosting fees in connection with litigation support.
+For 2022, consists of a disclosure checklist license.